IntersectMBO/lsm-tree/doc/final-report/final-report.md

 at the time the benchmark was run, or the benchmark was not run long enough, or the benchmark does not use the same amount of I/O parallelism as the deployment.

-Finally, the dev laptop’s scores of 262 k IOPS on 1 core and 487 k on 2 cores are well below the laptop’s rated 1.4 M IOPS.
+Finally, the dev laptop’s `fio` scores of 262 k IOPS on 1 core and 487 k on 2 cores are well below the laptop’s rated 1.4 M IOPS.
 The explanation is that the 1.4 M is for the SSD device as a whole and it takes multiple cores to saturate the SSD, while the benchmark numbers above are for a single core.
 On the same machine, the scores of the `fio` and `blockio-uring` benchmarks for 8 cores are 1,449 k and 1,337 k IOPS respectively.

 ## Setup of the primary benchmark